Everest base Camp Luxury Lodge Trek

 • “Leave No Trace” Policies: All non-biodegradable garbage, such as plastic wrappers, returns to Kathmandu.

-• Reusable Water Bottles: Lodges and trek operators encourage refillable bottles rather than single-use plastic.
+• Reusable Water Bottles: Lodges and trek operators encourage the use of refillable bottles over single-use plastic.

 How You Benefit: You help protect the trails and keep the Everest region litter-free.
 Reducing plastic also means lighter loads for porters and fewer trash piles in villages.